Spectral Line Workshop

 excludepix=[-0.002,1],

-Open these images in the viewer and adjust the color scales to see what the moment structure looks like.
+Open these images in the CARTA viewer and adjust the colour scales to visualize the moment structure.

 B. Extract and plot spectra (step 14)

-One of the steps that we want to do in our analysis is to observe what the HI absorption spectra looks like at different locations across the line of sight.
-This can give us information on the nature of the gas, such as it's dynamics.
+One of the steps we want to take in our analysis is to observe what the HI absorption spectra look like at different locations across the line of sight.
+This can provide us with information on the nature of the gas, such as its dynamics.

-Load the spectral cube in the viewer, go to a channel with strong absorption e.g. 60, and overplot the continuum contours.
-Click on the spectral profile tool.
-Draw 3 ellipses on the core and in the direction of the NE jet and the fainter counter-jet.
-In practice, you might have other information to help decide where it is interesting to extract a spectrum.
-When you click in one of the ellipses, the spectrum appears in the spectral profile tool.
-You can also get the coordinates (in pixels) from the Region tab.
+Load the spectral cube in the viewer/CARTA, select a channel with strong absorption, such as 60, and overplot the continuum contours.
+(Linux) Click on the spectral profile tool.
+Draw three ellipses on the core and in the direction of the NE jet and the fainter counter-jet.
+In practice, you may have additional information to help determine where it is interesting to extract a spectrum.
+When you click on one of the ellipses, the spectrum will appear in the spectral profile tool.
+You can also obtain the coordinates (in pixels) from the Region tab.

-Define the centres of the three positions; I have set all the radii to 6 pixels (what is that in arcsec?) but they don't have to be the same.
-This is a python dictionary, where the keys ('jet' etc.) are associated with a value (the definition of each circle).
+Define the centres of the three positions; I have set all the radii to 6 pixels (what is that in arcsec?), but they do not have to be the same.
+This is a Python dictionary, where the keys (e.g., 'jet') are associated with a value that defines each circle.

 rgns={'jet':'circle[[156pix, 165pix], 6pix]',